declaresub/abnf/README.md

 In particular, some of the RFC grammars incorporate rules by reference from other RFC.
 `abnf.grammars.rfc7230` shows a way to import rules from another Rule subclass.

+You can also load a grammar from a text file using Rule.from_file.
+This class function accepts either a str or pathlib.Path.
+The text file must contain an ABNF rulelist.

+    class FromFileRule(Rule):
+        pass

+    FromFileRule.from_file('/path/to/grammar.abnf')

-ABNF uses CRLF as a delimiter for rules.
-Because many text editors (e.g. BBEdit) substitute line endings without telling the user, ABNF expects preprocessing of grammars into python lists of rules as in `abnf.grammars`.
+ABNF uses CRLF as a delimiter for rules in a rulelist.
+Beware that many text editors (e.g. BBEdit) substitute line endings without telling the user.

 ### Errors

 abnf implements two exception subclasses, ParseError and GrammarError.

-A GrammarError is raised when parsing encounters an undefined rule.
+A GrammarError is raised when parsing encounters an undefined rule, or a prose-value in a grammar.

 A ParseError is raised when parsing fails for some reason.
 Error reporting is nothing more than a stack trace, but that usually allows one to get to the source of the problem.